psycopg/psycopg/docs/cursor.rst

         See :ref:`query-parameters` for all the details about executing queries.

-    .. automethod:: copy
+    .. automethod:: copy(statement: Query, vars: Optional[Args]=None) -> Copy

+        :param statement: The copy operation to execute
+        :type statement: `!str`, `!bytes`, or `sql.Composable`
+        :param args: The parameters to pass to the query, if any
+        :type args: Mapping, Sequence

-        It must be called as ``with cur.copy() as copy: ...``
+        .. note:: it must be called as ``with cur.copy() as copy: ...``

         See :ref:`copy` for information about :sql:`COPY`.

-    .. automethod:: callproc

-        This method exists for DBAPI compatibility but it's not much different than calling `execute()` on a :sql:`SELECT myproc(%s, %s, ...)`, which will give you more flexibility in passing arguments and retrieving results.
-Don't bother...

     .. rubric:: Methods to retrieve results